Nenmara Assembly constituency

 Nenmara State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
-As of the 2021 Kerala Legislative Assembly election, the current MLA is K. Babu of CPI(M).
+As of the 2026 Kerala Legislative Assembly election, the current MLA is K. Preman of CPI(M).

 Local self-governed segments

 Nenmara Assembly constituency is composed of the following local self-governed segments: